rebwill/rw-donations-2021/index.md

 ### ➡️ How do I donate?

-Click on the names of any of the organizations [above](#orgs-i-love) to be taken to my personal "Champion" page, where you can donate to the organization.
+Click on the names of any of the organizations [below](#orgs-i-love) to be taken to my personal "Champion" page, where you can donate to the organization.
 Donating via this page means your contribution will be counted towards my fundraising total, which will be pretty cool to see!

 ### ➡️ Are there any matching or bonus opportunities?